fraserreilly/rockPaperScissors/readme.md

 # Rock Paper Scissors!

-Allows you to play rock, paper scissors vs python in the console!
+Allows you to play rock, paper scissors vs python in the cli!

 ### Requirements: